-- I have no relevant financial relationships to disclose. - I will not be discussing non-FDA approved indications during my presentation.
+- I do not have any financial disclosures. - I will not be discussing non-FDA approved indications during my presentation.

 Objectives

 - Improve the early recognition, education and management of immune-related side effects in cancer immunotherapy patients - Identify strategies for the management of toxicities - Determine key points for patient education on the management of side effects